Ikram-c/Course-Recommendor-System-IBM-/README.md

 #### Summary
 This notebook used KNN to reccomend courses to users.
 The KNN models used: "msd" similarity and a k of 10, "cosine" similarity and a k of 10 and "cosine" similarity and a k of 20, effectively producing 3 different ML models.
 The models were compared using their F1 score.

 #### Functions used:
-- The "precision_recall_at_k" function was used to Obtain the precision and recall values of each model
+- The "precision_recall_at_k" function was used to obtain the precision and recall values of each model

 ---------------------------------------------